yyd19981117/Graphml-To-Mininet/README.md

 ./gen_topo.sh

-This will convert all .graphml files in the same folder to Mininet topologies.
-They will be put in the /mini-topologies folder under the current directory.
+This will convert all .graphml files at path "/mini-topologies" into runnable Mininet scripts.
+They will be put in the "/mini-topologies-done" folder under the current directory.
-The generated topologies by this shell script will support STP by default.
+The generated topologies by this shell script will support RSTP by default.
 To generate STP-disabled topologies, you can modify and Remove the "--stp" option in  the script "gen_topo.sh".

 #### Arguments (Only for single operation)